Do you know whether your children are safe when they are on line?

 If you think they are safe, what about the children/people they are in contact with?

-Here are the recommended minimum age restrictions for these websites:
+Here are the recommended minimum age restrictions for some of the most popular platforms:

 Facebook UK, Snapchat, TikTok and Instagram are all 13 years.